-Make this delicious marinara sauce recipe in just 10 minutes.
+You can make this delicious marinara sauce recipe inspired by Boston's Italian restaurants and our fantastic farmers markets in just 10 minutes.

-You can use ripe tomatoes from Boston's Haymarket or farmers' markets, although canned tomatoes also work well.
+Use tomatoes straight off the vine from your own garden, Boston's Haymarket, or whatever farmers' market is near you, although canned tomatoes also work well.

 Serve your tasty pasta with marinara sauce as a main entrée or side dish.